awesome-workshop/cap-cms/setup.md

 >
 > Most of the prerequisites should have been covered if you did the
 > pre-workshop material.
->
-> At a bare minimum:
-> - You should have git working on your laptop
-> - You should have docker working
-> - We assume that you already have a CERN account

 {: .prereq}

 To ensure that your gitlab account is active, go to